 Bidders may at any time before placing a Bid refrain from participating.

-The Terminal Operator may, if reasonably necessary for technical or operational reasons or in the event of particular circumstances, such as manifest collusion, decide to cancel or terminate the Auction.
-In such case, the Terminal Operator shall immediately notify Participants in writing of such decision, without prejudice to the possibility to exclude one or several Participants.
+Terminal Operator may, if reasonably necessary for technical or operational reasons or in the event of particular circumstances, such as manifest collusion, decide to cancel or terminate the Auction.
+In such case, Terminal Operator shall immediately notify Participants in writing of such decision, without prejudice to the possibility to exclude one or several Participants.
 Participants or Bidders shall have no claim or right in relation to any such termination or exclusion.

-If required or appropriate due to exceptional and unforeseen circumstances, the Terminal Operator may also decide to roll-back (“rewind”) the Auction to the place where it was before such exceptional circumstances occurred.
-If the Terminal Operator makes use of this possibility, it will report for information about such circumstances to the market and in a report to the CREG.
+If required or appropriate due to exceptional and unforeseen circumstances, Terminal Operator may also decide to roll-back (“rewind”) the Auction to the place where it was before such exceptional circumstances occurred.
+If Terminal Operator makes use of this possibility, it will report for information about such circumstances to the market and in a report to the CREG.

 Confidentiality clause

-The confidentiality provisions in the LNG Agreement shall apply to all information obtained by the Parties in the framework any Auction governed by these T&C LNG Auctions.
+The confidentiality provisions in the LNG Agreements shall apply to all information obtained by the Parties in the framework any Auction governed by these T&C LNG Auctions.

-For purposes of transparency and the good working of the auctioning, the Terminal Operator may however publish demand information after each Round on an aggregated basis for purposes of preserving the Bidders’ anonymity.
+For purposes of transparency and the good working of the auctioning, Terminal Operator may however publish demand information after each Round on an aggregated basis for purposes of preserving Bidders’ anonymity.

 Notices